 How the Tides Impact Fishing?

 Tides directly influence the feeding cycles of the fishes.
-During the flood tide, the fishes tend to cling on to the coastal areas to feed themselves on tiny organisms with fresh water.
+During the flood tide, the fishes tend to cling on to the coastal areas to feed themselves on tiny organisms with fresh water that they man not be able to reach when the water is low.
 Similarly, the fishes often feed themselves on the tail-end of the ebb tide.

 How the Solunar Impacts Fishing?